 How to clean all browsers cache data at once

-- Open CleanMyMac and select Privacy in the sidebar
+- Open CleanMyMac and select Privacy in the left sidebar

-- The list is broken down by app: you can check each browser to remove all data, such as cookies, browsing history, downloads history, HTML5 local storage, saved passwords, and even close the tabs from your last session.
+- Then Select Items to advance to the next page.
+The list is broken down by app: you can check each browser to remove all data, such as cookies, browsing history, downloads history, HTML5 local storage, saved passwords, and even close the tabs from your last session.
 Or you can uncheck any of that you want to keep

 - Click the Remove button at the bottom of the window when you’re ready to delete everything that’s checked